rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ![image alt text](images/Mender-on8.png)

 Next you need to create a deployment and select the device which you want to deploy the artifact.
-From Mender Server click "Create Deployment" and select the target artifact as “release-2” and

-group "all device" and click create deployment.
+From Mender Server click "Create Deployment" and select the target artifact as “release-2” and  group "all devices" and click create deployment.
 Since you only have one device currently which is “Raspberry Pi3”.
 For various classes and types of devices that Mender supports you can create groups and apply the target artifacts accordingly (Eg: Raspberry Pi3, Beaglebone etc)

 ![image alt text](images/Mender-on9.png)